 Sharp-tailed Grouse tend to use the same lek sites year after year, so they can be a relatively reliable bet for seeing a spring-dancing grouse.
 Eastern Montana and western North Dakota host the highest densities of Sharp-tailed Grouse.

-Benton Lake National Wildlife Refuge near Great Falls (more than 3 hours’ drive north of Bozeman) conducts a grouse-blind lottery each spring to allow access for birders while regulating the total number of visitors.
-To submit your name for this year’s lek lottery, email your top three dates to email@example.com, or call (406) 727-7400 ext.
+In Montana, the Benton Lake National Wildlife Refuge near Great Falls (more than 3 hours’ drive north of Bozeman) conducts a grouse-blind lottery each spring to allow access for birders while regulating the total number of visitors.
+To submit your name for this year’s lek lottery, email your top three dates to firstname.lastname@example.org, or call (406) 727-7400 ext.
 226, before March 27.
 Blinds will be open Thursdays through Sundays from March 31 to May 15.
-Nebraska

 A gathering of male Greater Prairie-Chickens on their booming ground sounds like wind howling through a haunted forest.
 But there are no trees at their lek sites amidst the prairie.
 Male prairie-chickens start their incessant booming in the pre-dawn darkness—rushing at each other or running in parallel along invisible territorial lines that they establish within the lek.
 Once females arrive, the males ramp up the intensity by performing flutter jumps, leaping several feet into the air while flapping their wings, often while uttering whoop, cackle, or whine calls.